Kotlin

 - Use

-inlinefunctions for small lambdas - Prefer
+inlinefunctions for higher-order functions with reified type params - Prefer

-sequencefor large collection operations - Minimize object creation in performance-critical code
+@JvmInline value classfor zero-cost type-safe wrappers - Minimize object creation in performance-critical code

 Testing